We're alert and adventurous, cool and keen. We explore, create, learn and succeed.

 "Watch with glittering eyes the whole world around you, because the greatest secrets are always hidden in the most unlikely places."

 Our PE lessons after Easter will once more be on Mondays and Fridays.
 Children will come to school in their PE kits on the days of their lessons.

 Please could I ask that children's diaries be signed when home reading books are completed; please also sign these diaries underneath the weekly timetable prior to Friday each week.

-Our Class Book is Charlotte's Web by E.B.
+Our Class Book for the spring term was Charlotte's Web by E.B.
 White - the classic tale of how a little girl's love, determination and ingenuity alters the destiny of Wilbur the pig!

 Our first Class Book is Matilda by Roald Dahl - all about a young girl settling into her new school!